padeir0/millipascal/spec.md

 Structs behave just like constants in a sense, they specify offset tables and object size, and these must be verified for circularity.
-The size of a struct is a constant in itself, just like each field, if the field offset refers to the struct size in any way, shape or form, that should be considered a cycle, and should be reported.
-The following struct is misbehaving in this
+The size of a struct is a constant in itself, just like each field, and cycles between size and field offset should be checked.
-regard:
+The following struct is misbehaving in this regard:

 ```
 const size = A.X + 8;